adobkin/libcapn/README.md

 You can use `apn_send2()` instead of `apn_send()`, this function automatically establishes new connection to APNs when connection is dropped.
 Function establishes new connection to APNs only when invalid token was sent, otherwise new connection will not be established.

-When you use this function you can take invalid token, just specify a pointer to callback-function using `apn_set_invalid_token_cb`:
+When you use this function you can take invalid token, just specify a pointer to callback-function using `apn_set_invalid_token_callback`:

 ```c
 void invalid_token(const char * const token, uint32_t index) {